 Takata Corp. has not commented on the confidential settlements.
 However, the company is still facing a criminal investigation and will likely encounter many more lawsuits in time.

-The Takata airbag recall lawyers at Simien & Simien will continue to monitor the latest developments in this saga.
+A Baton Rouge injury lawyer at Simien & Simien will continue to monitor the latest developments in this saga.
 If you or someone you love has been injured by a Takata airbag, contact us for a free case review – you may be entitled to file a personal injury claim.